tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 ```

 Many programmers are impressed by the brevity and clarity of these sorts of
 Prolog programs.
-But it's worth noting that we can implement this same style
+But it's worth noting that we can implement generate and test
-of generate and test straightforwardly in other languages.
-For instance, in
+straightforwardly in other languages.
+For instance, in Python we could write
-Python we could write this:
+this:

 ```python
 def solve_triple(n):            # Python